Now more than ever, Instagram has become a great (and popular) tool for small businesses.

 - Live Shopping

-Later predicts “more features rolling out in 2021 that’ll turn Instagram into a one-stop shop for everything — from advertising and selling your products to connecting with your community”, adding “[w]hat was once an app for sharing pretty photos is becoming a full-scale e-commerce platform for brands and creators to monetize their content.
+Later predicts “more features rolling out [soon] that’ll turn Instagram into a one-stop shop for everything — from advertising and selling your products to connecting with your community”, adding “[w]hat was once an app for sharing pretty photos is becoming a full-scale e-commerce platform for brands and creators to monetize their content.
 We don’t think Instagram will slow down anytime soon.”
 You love to see it.

 2) Short Form Video Content & Reels